-Financial illiteracy positions a burden on the nation in the form of higher cost of financial security and lesser prosperity.
-Large amount people choose to invest in physical assets and short-term instruments than in financial assets.
-Therefore, clearly the struggles with long-term financial investments is much more.
-This has created a need that the youth should be introduce to this concept and carefully trained so as to strive for a better tomorrow with better infrastructure and improved standard of living.
+Financial illiteracy positions a burden on the nation in the form of a higher cost of financial security and lesser prosperity.
+A large amount people choose to invest in physical assets and short-term instruments than in financial assets.
+Therefore, clearly, the struggles with long-term financial investments are much more.
+This has created a need that the youth should be introduced to this concept and carefully trained so as to strive for a better tomorrow with better infrastructure and an improved standard of living.

-The things that we are taught from a younger age tends to be with us in future.
-Financial literacy could also be one such part in the education system.
+The things that we are taught from a younger age tend to be with us in future.
+Financial literacy could also be one such part of the education system.
 As money is something that everyone does hear about from a young age and the mantra of planning it out well can give a plethora of opportunities to the youth.
 The millennials are considered to be cautious and practical in terms of finances as compared to their ancestors but they are also delicate in dealing with personal finances.
-They are hyper connected and demand tailor made financial solutions.
-There is also the need to reach out to the economically weaker sections of the society and the lower income groups to create more awareness about the topic.
+They are hyper-connected and demand tailor-made financial solutions.
+There is also the need to reach out to the economically weaker sections of society and the lower-income groups to create more awareness about the topic.

 People believe that the one who is ‘rich’ or ‘literate’ is also ‘financially literate’ but this is a myth.
 The lack of basic financial understanding leads to fruitless and uncreative investment decisions.
 Spreading awareness is the only way to rule this out.
-Another very common myth prevalent is that financial knowledge is necessary for adults only, nut this could never be the truth.
-As earlier you invest there is a high probability of better results.
-Hereby implementing financial literacy from a preliminary stage may dismiss certain factors and would lead to an overall inclusive growth for all.
+Another very common myth prevalent is that financial knowledge is necessary for adults only, but this could never be the truth.
+As earlier, if you invest there is a high probability of better results.
+Hereby implementing financial literacy from a preliminary stage may dismiss certain factors and would lead to overall inclusive growth for all.